-No trees be cut in the falaise; that the falaise be used only as an educational resource; Native wildflowers and milkweed, as well as indigenous plants and trees should be planted which contribute to biodiversity and enhance the habitat of the threatened and other species that use it.
+No trees be cut in the falaise; Native wildflowers and milkweed, as well as indigenous plants and trees should be planted which contribute to biodiversity and enhance the habitat of the threatened and other species that use it.
 These species should be introduced slowly to get rid of invasive species.